How is an estate taxed during administration?

 - Rents from property – 20%

-Where there is an income tax liability, then the responsibility for dealing with the tax affairs of the estate lies with the executor or in the case of someone dying intestate (intestate means that the person died without having written a valid will), with the administrator (executor in Scotland).
+Where there is an income tax liability, then the responsibility for dealing with the tax affairs of the estate lies with the executor or personal representative.

-The personal representative will deal either with the tax office of the deceased or the tax office of the first-named personal representative.
-The executor may have to complete a tax return for the period after the date of death if the tax position of the estate is complex or if the tax liability is significant – this will not be a personal tax return, but a trust and estate tax return.
+The executor or personal representative may have to complete a tax return for the period after the date of death if the tax position of the estate is complex or if the tax liability is significant – this will not be a personal tax return, but a trust and estate tax return.
 An estate which is not regarded as “complex” can be dealt with informally.

 - the only source of income is savings interest; and